-The off load mechanism releases the boat after the load of the boat is transferred to water or the boat has been lowered fully into the sea.
-When the boat touches the surface of water, the load on the fall and hence the hook releases and due to its mechanism the hook detaches from the fall.
-If the detachment dose not takes place, any of the crew members can remove the hook from the fall.
+The offload mechanism releases the boat after the load of the boat is transferred to water or the boat has been lowered fully into the sea.
+When the boat touches the surface of the water, the load on the fall and hence the hook releases and due to its mechanism the hook detaches from the fall.
+If the detachment does not take place, any of the crew members can remove the hook from the fall.
 Most of the times the offload mechanism is manually disengaged in case of malfunction; however, in case of fire, it is dangerous to go out and release the hook.

 On load mechanism:

 On load mechanism can release the lifeboat from the wire, with the ship above the water level and with all the crew members inside the boat.
-The load will be still on the fall as the boat would not have touched the water.
-Normally the height of about 1 m is kept for the on load release, so that the fall is smooth without damaging the boat and harming the crew inside.
+The load will be still in the fall as the boat would not have touched the water.
+Normally the on-load release is operated when the boat is about to touch the surface of the water so that the fall is smooth without damaging the boat and harming the crew inside.
 A lever is provided inside the boat to operate this mechanism.
-As the lever is operated from inside, it is safe to free the boat without going of the out lifeboat, when there is a fire on ship.
+As the lever is operated from inside, it is safe to free the boat without going out of the lifeboat, when there is a fire on the ship.

 SOLAS and LSA code Requirements for lifeboat:

--The lifeboat must carry all the equipments described under SOLAS which can be used in survival at sea.
-It includes rations, fresh water, first aid, compass, distress signalling equipments like rocket etc.
+-The lifeboat must carry all the equipment described under SOLAS which can be used for survival at sea.
+It includes rations, fresh water, first aid, compass, distress signaling equipment like rocket etc.

 -The ship must carry one rescue boat for rescue purpose along with other lifeboats.
 One lifeboat can be designated as a rescue boat if more then one lifeboat is present onboard ship.

--The gravity davits must be hold and slide down the lifeboat even when the ship is heeled to an angle of 15 degree on either side.
-Ropes are used to hold the lifeboat in stowed position with cradle.
+-The gravity davits must be held and slide down the lifeboat even when the ship is heeled to an angle of 15 degrees on either side.
+Ropes are used to hold the lifeboat in the stowed position with the cradle.
 These ropes are called gripes.

--The hoisting time for the boat launching appliance should not be less then 0.3 m/sec with the boat loaded to its full capacity.
+-The hoisting time for the boat launching appliance should not be less than 0.3 m/sec with the boat loaded to its full capacity.